giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

 ## Overview

+This document consists of the instructions for setting up Azure subscriptions that are needed to run Cluster API for Azure with Giant Swarm.

 ## Procedure for Azure subscription configuration

-Currently implemented Management Clusters bootstrap process [`mc-bootstrap`](https://github.com/giantswarm/mc-bootstrap)  with Cluster API for Azure (CAPZ) requires a `bootstrap Service Principal` to authenticate the `local capz` running in kind onto Azure.
-This is required to create the final Cluster in the cloud provider and delegate the `capz controller responsabilities` to it.
+Currently implemented Management Clusters bootstrap process [`mc-bootstrap`](https://github.com/giantswarm/mc-bootstrap)  with Cluster API for Azure (CAPZ) requires a `bootstrap Service Principal` to authenticate the `local capz` running in `kind` onto Azure.
+This is required to create the final result, that is the Management Cluster in the cloud provider and delegate the `capz controller responsabilities` to it.

 After the initial bootstrap is completed the `capz-controller` will use a `User Assigned managed identity` , created during the `mc-bootstrap` process for all further cloud interaction.
 This identity can: